A characterization of groups of parahoric type: Introduction

-But of course smooth representations of $G$ don't always have nontrivial $K^1$-fixed vectors.
-A natural question which arises then is: what do the quotients of $K$ by bounded open subgroups smaller than $K^1$, and in particular by its $h$-th congruence subgroup when $h>1$, look like, and in particular, is it possible to generalize the definition of reductive group to groups of that kind ?
-Unfortunately, finding a definition which is as simple and elegant as the definition of a reductive group while encompasseing all of our quotients and only them seems to be really hard; that explains our choice of giving a definition of groups of parahoric type (first introduced in \cite{cou}) largely inspired by the definition of Bruhat-Tits valued root data (see \cite[I.6]{bt}): that kind of definition doesn't really qualify as simple and elegant, but is useful enough for our purposes.
+But of course smooth representations of $G$ do not always have nontrivial $K^0$-fixed vectors.
+A natural question which arises then is: what do the quotients of $K$ by normal bounded open subgroups smaller than $K^0$ look like~?
+It is not hard to prove, directly in the equal characeristic case and using \cite{witt} in the mixed-characteristic case (see proposition \ref{kkd}) that these groups are the groups of $k$-points of connected linear algebraic groups defined over $k$, but such groups are not reductive in general; is it possible to generalize the definition of a reductive group to groups of that kind~?
+Unfortunately, finding a definition which is as simple and elegant as in the reductive case while encompassing all of our quotients and only them seems to be really hard; that explains our choice of giving a definition of groups of parahoric type (first introduced in \cite{cou}) largely inspired by the definition of Bruhat-Tits' valued root data (see \cite[Section I, 6.2]{bt}): that kind of definition does not really qualify as simple and elegant, but is useful enough for our purposes.